HireDale/daleydose/help-files.md

 </p>

 <p style="text-align: justify;">
-These have been categorized into <strong>sections</strong> that group related information together, making it easier to navigate.
+These have been categorized into sections that group related information together, making it easier to navigate.
 Each category contains focused guides that move from high‑level overviews to detailed, step‑by‑step instructions, so you can quickly find and follow the information that matches your task.
 </p>

 ## APPLICATION FUNDAMENTALS